Mowi ASA – Annual report – 31 December 2018

 NOTE 6 – BIOLOGICAL ASSETS

 VALUATION OF BIOLOGICAL ASSETS

 Biological assets are, in accordance with IAS 41, measured at fair value.
 All fish at sea are subject to a fair value calculation, while broodstock and smolt are measured at cost less impairment losses.
 Cost is deemed a reasonable approximation for fair value for broodstock and smolt as there is little biological transformation (IAS 41.24).

 Biomass measured at fair value, is categorized at Level 3 in the fair value hierarchy, as the input is mostly unobservable.
 In line with IFRS 13, the highest and best use of the biological assets is applied for the valuation.
-In accordance with the principle for highest and best use, the financial reporting industry group considers that the fish have optimal harvest weight when they have a live weight corresponding to 4 kg gutted weight.
+In accordance with the principle for highest and best use, we consider that the fish have optimal harvest weight when they have a live weight corresponding to 4 kg gutted weight.
 This corresponds to a live weight of 4.8 kg (there may be regional variances).
 Fish of this weight or above are classified as ready for harvest (mature fish), while fish that have still not achieved this weight are classified as not ready for harvest (immature fish).
 The valuations are carried out at business unit level based on a common model and basis for assumptions established at group level.
 All assumptions are subject to monthly quality assurance and analysis at the group level.

 The valuations are based on an income approach and takes into consideration unobservable input based on biomass in the sea, the estimated growth rate and cost to completion at site level.
 Mortality, quality of the fish going forward and market price are considered at business unit level.
 A special assessment is performed for sites with high/low performance due to disease or other deviating factors.
 The market prices are derived from observable market prices where available.

 ASSUMPTIONS USED FOR DETERMINING FAIR VALUE OF LIVE FISH